Post DoE Analysis

 Configuration

-2. Select the Dependent Variabl[1] from the list of available options.
-This column should only contain numerical values.
+Dependent Variable[1] from the list of available options.
+This column should only contain numerical values. - Select the

 Output